sirimullalab/DLSCORE/README.md

 # DLSCORE: A deep learning based scoring function for predicting protein-ligand binding affinity.

+Purpose: The main purpose of DLSCORE is to accurately predict binding affinities between a protein (target) and a ligand.

-DLSCORE is an ensemble of neural networks, trained on the recent release of PDBBind data(v2016) using BINding ANAlyzer (BINANA ) descriptors.
-The dataset has 4085 samples divided into training (80%), test (10%) and validation set (10%).
-DLSCORE acheived R2 of 0.95 for our training set and 0.82 for our test set
+DLSCORE is an ensemble of neural networks, trained on the recent release of the refined PDBBind data(v2016) using BINding ANAlyzer (BINANA ) descriptors.
+The dataset was divided into training and cross-validation with a total of 2,792 protein-ligand complexes, while the testing stage was performed with a total of 300.

+DLSCORE obtained a Pearson R2 of 0.95 for our training set and 0.82 for the testing stage.

 <b>Requirements:</b> <br>
 python 3.5 <br>